Kadey Krogen Whaleback Interior Boat Tour: Discover the Hidden Charms

 posing in front of boats at the marina

-I’ll update this post with pictures of the 2 heads (bathrooms) and other staterooms soon after our next boating trip.
+We’re still working on a few finishing touches (aren’t we always?), and I’ll be updating this post with photos of the two heads (bathrooms) and guest staterooms after our next trip.
+There’s always more to share.

 Until next time,